LoginRadius/docs/content/tutorial/android/index.md

 > - Build Tools Version = 28.0.0 (changeable in build.gradle)
 >
 > - Android Studio >= 3.5.2
+>
+>  New to Android?
+Check out [this reference](https://developer.android.com/training/basics/firstapp/creating-project).

 Watch the video to get started, or refer to the section below for the text-based guide.